Emotional Distress at Work

 After Experiencing Emotional Distress, How Do I Move Forward?

 Employers are legally responsible for protecting employees from harm at work.
 They should also support employees exercising their legal rights.
-If you have questions about a situation you have experienced, you need to speak with an Ohio employment lawyer.
-An experienced attorney can help you to determine the best path moving forward.
+If you have questions about a situation you have experienced, you need to speak with Ohio employment lawyers.
+Our experienced attorneys can help you to determine the best path moving forward.

 If you have experienced emotional distress in connection with sexual harassment, discrimination, or workplace retaliation, you may be able to secure emotional distress damages.
 When you see a psychologist or other mental health professional, it can support your claim.

 Have you been working in a hostile environment?
-It is time for you to speak with a Columbus employment lawyer.
+It is time for you to speak with our Columbus employment lawyers.
 The lawyers at Coffman Legal LLC are strong and committed advocates for all Ohio workers.
-Contact an attorney today to further discuss your employment claim.
+Contact our attorneys today to further discuss your employment claim.
 They can guide you through the process of securing compensation for emotional distress.
 Call 614-949-1181 for a free and confidential consultation.